Of all the stages of grief this is the one that is the most elusive in terms of gaining an understanding of what you are dealing with.

 My point is…when I feel alone (which I certainly will), I need to go looking for help.
 I need to lean into that loneliness and say, no I don’t need to be alone!
 I can go to or call a friend.
 If there is no answer there, I can always, always turn to God because he has promised to be there.
 ALWAYS!

 My name is Dennis.
 What’s your name?

 Who do you lean on when things are hard?
-I would be honoured to be that person you can reach out to and lean on.
+We would be honoured to have you reach out and lean on us.

-(Write in the comments below or email me)
+(Write in the comments below or email us)